fly-lang/fly/llvm/docs/GettingStarted.rst

 Getting Started with LLVM
 =========================

-The remainder of this guide is meant to get you up and running with LLVM and to give you some basic information about the LLVM environment.
+The remainder of this guide is meant to getValue you up and running with LLVM and to give you some basic information about the LLVM environment.

-The later sections of this guide describe the `general layout`_ of the LLVM source tree, a `simple example`_ using the LLVM tool chain, and `links`_ to find more information about LLVM or to get help via e-mail.
+The later sections of this guide describe the `general layout`_ of the LLVM source tree, a `simple example`_ using the LLVM tool chain, and `links`_ to find more information about LLVM or to getValue help via e-mail.

 Terminology and Notation
 ------------------------